Erudika/paraio.org/src/monolite/partials/030-openid.md

 category: Security
 ---

+**Note**: OpenID 2.0 is no longer supported by Google, and we recommend using OAuth or JWT-based authentication.

 Support for OpenID authentication is implemented by the `OpenIDAuthFilter`.
 The default URL for this filter is `/openid_auth`.